MicrosoftDocs/azure-devops-docs/docs/test/associate-automated-test-with-test-case.md

 <a name="test-plan"></a>

-## FAQ
+## FAQs

+See the following frequently asked questions (FAQs).

 <a name="test-types"></a>
 ### Q: What types of tests are supported?

-**A**: These are the limitations for each type of test:
+**A**: The following limitations exist for each test type:

 * Coded UI test, Selenium tests, and unit tests written using Version 1 of the MSTest framework **can** be associated with a test case.
-* Tests that use MSTest v2, NUnit, and xUnit frameworks **can** be associated with a test case workitem when using Visual Studio 15.9 Preview 2 or later.
+* Tests that use MSTest v2, NUnit, and xUnit frameworks **can** be associated with a test case work item when using Visual Studio 15.9 Preview 2 or later.
-  However, these tests cannot be run using Microsoft Test Manager and XAML builds.
+  However, these tests can't be run using Microsoft Test Manager and XAML builds.
-* Tests that use the .NET core framework **can** be associated with a test case workitem when using Visual Studio 15.9 Preview 2 or later.
+* Tests that use the .NET core framework **can** be associated with a test case work item when using Visual Studio 15.9 Preview 2 or later.
   To run the .NET core tests the appropriate target framework must be specified in a [runsettings file](/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file).
-  However, these tests cannot be run using Microsoft Test Manager and XAML builds.
+  However, these tests can't be run using Microsoft Test Manager and XAML builds.
 * Tests that use other test frameworks such as Chutzpah (for JavaScript tests such as Mocha or QUnit), or Jest **cannot** be associated with a test case.
-* Associating generic tests **may** work, but running these tests is not supported.
+* Associating generic tests **may** work, but running these tests isn't supported.

 <a name="xaml-build"></a>
-### Q: What are the differences if I am still using a XAML build?
+### Q: What are the differences if I'm still using a XAML build?

-**A**: If you are using a XAML build in Azure Pipelines, you can run tests that you have associated in a Build-Deploy-Test workflow using a [Lab environment](/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle).
+**A**: If you're using a XAML build in Azure Pipelines, you can run tests that you associated in a Build-Deploy-Test workflow using a [Lab environment](/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle).
 You can also run tests using Microsoft Test Manager and a [Lab environment](/visualstudio/test/lab-management/using-a-lab-environment-for-your-application-lifecycle).